New Parent Information

 How much do your school meals cost and who provides them?

-School meals are cooked on the premises and the cost is £2.30.
-Edwards & Ward provide our meals.
+School meals are cooked on the premises and the cost is £2.40 per meal.
+HC3S provide our meals.
 Dinner money should be paid online using Scopay, please speak to the office if you need to register on the system.
 Please make sure there is sufficient money on your child's Scopay account to pay for their meal.
 No meals may be paid for in arrears.

 What happens if my child forgets their lunch money?